By: Jill Huettich

 Employee productivity refers to the output employees produce on an individual basis.
 So, if someone works an 8-hour day, you might expect them to be productive somewhere in the range of 6-7 hours a day.

 Actually, that’s generous, because employees who put forth that much effort are few and far between.
-In fact, the research shows that US employees only work about 2 hours and 53 minutes a day!
+In fact, the research shows that US employees are only productive about 3 hours a day.

-Instead of diligently tackling work-related tasks, they’re more likely to spend an hour reading the news, 44 minutes on social media, 40 minutes talking to coworkers, 26 minutes job hunting, 23 minutes on smoke breaks, and so on.
+Instead of diligently tackling work-related tasks, people are more likely to spend time reading the news, on social media, talking to coworkers, job hunting, on smoke breaks, and so on.

 To complicate matters, employee productivity is especially difficult to determine in a knowledge economy.
 After all, most companies aren’t measuring the number of bushels that employees are picking per hour.

 Instead, they’re often trying to measure the intangible.
-Take, for example, computer programming.
+For example, take computer programming.
 How do you truly measure the productivity of a software developer?

 Do you make that determination by calculating how many lines of code someone’s written?
 Well, you could, but you’re likely to run into problems.